exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 The data output consists of the following parts:

 - an OP_RETURN instruction (`0x6a`)
-- a 1-byte indicating the length of stored data
+- a 1-byte containing the digit corresponding to the length of data in the script
 - `EXONUM` in the ASCII encoding (`0x45 0x58 0x4f 0x4e 0x55 0x4d`)
-- a 1-byte version of the current data output, currently `1`.
+- a 1-byte version of the current data output, currently `1`
 - a 1-byte type of payload: 0 if only the anchored hash is included, 1 if both chunks are used
 - 40 bytes of the anchored hash data chunk